laravel/docs/passwords.md

 <a name="resetting-database"></a>
 ## Database Considerations

-To get started, verify that your `App\User` model implements the `Illuminate\Contracts\Auth\CanResetPassword` contract.
-The `App\User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Passwords\CanResetPassword` trait to include the methods needed to implement the interface.
+To get started, verify that your `App\Models\User` model implements the `Illuminate\Contracts\Auth\CanResetPassword` contract.
+The `App\Models\User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Passwords\CanResetPassword` trait to include the methods needed to implement the interface.

 #### Generating The Reset Token Table Migration